amudd10/Coming-to-A-Theater-Near-You/README.md

 ## Project Description
 (Provide more detailed overview of the project.
 Talk a bit about your data sources and what questions and hypothesis you are exploring.
 What specific data analysis/visualization and modelling work are you using to solve the problem?
 What blockers and challenges are you facing?
 Feel free to number or bullet point things here)

+## Analysis
+The successfulness of a movie can be determined in many different ways.
+While the highest revenue-generating genres were Animation, Adventure, and Science; viewers voted higher on average for Foreign, History, and War.
+When comparing the Top 10 List of films based on Revenue and Rating, they were two completely different lists.
+While we expected a positive relationship between budget and revenue (thought process: higher budget = better production = more revenue), but there was too much variability in the data to see a significant correlation.
+Additionally, most average voter ratings ranged from 5-8 out of 10 and having a higher revenue did not necessarily equate to having a higher voter rating.

+Overall, it seems that there is no one clear determinant and we have to consider multiple factors.

 ### Challenges
 We faced many challenges in creating this project.